 Using the Datastore

-The development web server simulates the App Engine datastore using a SQLite-backed local datastore on your computer.
-The datastore is named
+The development web server simulates the App Engine Datastore using a local file-backed Datastore on your computer.
+The Datastore is named

 local_db.bin, and it is created in your application's WAR directory, in the

 WEB-INF/appengine-generated/ directory.
 (It is not uploaded with your application.)

 This Datastore persists between invocations of the web server, so data you store will still be available the next time you run the web server.
 To clear the contents of the Datastore, shut down the server, then delete this file.